New Orleans Maritime Lawyer

 Should I see the company doctor or my own doctor?

 Use your own doctor, and avoid seeing the company doctor.
 You do not have to see the company doctor, no matter what your employer might tell you.
 Remember, once you are injured, the company doctor works for the opposing party.
 Under no circumstances should you neglect seeking medical treatment, however, because you will need it generate evidence of your injury.

 Is there a time limit for filing a Jones Act claim?

 The general rule is that you have until three years after the accident for a privately-owned vessel, and two years after the accident for a government-owned vessel.
-Since calculating the statute of limitations in a particular case can get tricky due to legal ambiguities, speak with your lawyer on this matter after he has become familiar with the facts of your case.
+Since calculating the statute of limitations in a particular case can get tricky due to legal ambiguities, speak with your New Orleans maritime lawyer on this matter after he has become familiar with the facts of your case.

 What kinds of acts or omissions might qualify as 'negligence' under the Jones Act?

 Many different types of behavior might qualify, including: